-Church Triumphant series (originally called "The Church Militant," named by yours truly, because apparently I've lost even more brain cells than originally realized :0) a monthly collaboration between Cristina and I focused on our friends, the saints, hurray!
-Last month we highlighted two protective saints in lieu of Cristina's trip to Rome, St. Michael and St. Christopher.
-Today we are spotlighting two saints whose feast we will celebrate this weekend, June 29th, Sts.
-Peter and Paul.
-Head over to Filling My Prayer Closet for St. Peter's post, we're going to talk St. Paul over here!
+Church Triumphant series (originally called "The Church Militant," named by yours truly, because apparently I've lost even more brain cells than originally realized :0) .
+Last month I highlighted a protective saint, St. Michael.
+Today I am spotlighting a saint whose feast we will celebrate this weekend, June 29th, St. Paul!
 He's the patron of my home parish, so I have a real soft spot for our St. Paul. :)

 St. Paul's story is certainly a well known one amongst Christians, so I'll summarize the key details and try to hunt down a few tidbits that aren't necessarily common knowledge.
 We know that Paul was originally named Saul, and that he wasn't a Christian.
 In fact, he was very anti-Christian and had a dramatic conversion experience on his way to Damascus (heading down for some good old fashioned persecution :)) in which he saw the risen Christ.
 Known as the "Apostle of the Gentiles," Paul traveled around the Mediterranean bringing the Good News to those who did not yet know God.
 His letters of encouragement to new Christian communities make up a good portion of the New Testament, and we know that he spent a decent amount of time in prison, poor guy.
 His post-conversion life was not an easy one, to be sure.
 Around the year 64, tradition holds that he was beheaded in Rome.